 The album opens with the title track “For My Broken Heart.”
 This has always been one of my favorite Reba ballads.
 It’s very symbolic for this album, especially the lyrics, “I guess the world didn’t stop for my broken heart.”
 Although she was feeling emotional pain, along with many of her staff, and the family and of those who had fallen, the world didn’t stop.
 The worst thing that could have happened is if the music had stopped.

 Then there is “The Night The Lights Went Out in Georgia.”
-This has also been one of my long time Reba favorites, although surprisingly it only charted at number 12.
-I feel this is the one song that was clearly recorded to be a commercial success, yet her songs of hope of broken hearts won the biggest spots on the charts.
-This was Reba’s moving on moment, proving there was still life out there, and that everyone affected must go on.
+This has also been one of my long-time Reba favorites, although surprisingly it only charted at number 12.
+I feel this is the one song that was clearly recorded to be a commercial success, yet her songs of hope and broken hearts win the biggest spots on the charts.

 Anytime Reba’s dealing, I’m playing.